Creully

 Creully ([kʁøli]) is a former commune in the Calvados department in the Normandy region in northwestern France.
 On 1 January 2017, it was merged into the new commune Creully sur Seulles.

 The town square is named after Canadian Lieutenant Bill McCormick of the 1st Hussars Canadian Armoured Regiment (London, Ontario).
 Lt.
 McCormick was the only Allied soldier to reach his D-Day objective when on 6 June 1944, after the tank he commanded passed through Creully, it reached the Caen-Bayeux road.

+The school in Creully, Normandy, is named Cecil Newton Primary School in honour of Second World War veteran Cecil Newton.